Maxwell Fry

-Edwin Maxwell Fry, CBE, RA, FRIBA, FRTPI, known as Maxwell Fry (2 August 1899 – 3 September 1987), was an English modernist architect, writer and painter.
+Edwin Maxwell Fry, CBE, RA, FRIBA, FRTPI (2 August 1899 – 3 September 1987) was an English modernist architect, writer and painter.

 Originally trained in the neo-classical style of architecture, Fry grew to favour the new modernist style, and practised with eminent colleagues including Walter Gropius, Le Corbusier and Pierre Jeanneret.
 Fry was a major influence on a generation of young architects.
 Among the younger colleagues with whom he worked was Denys Lasdun.

-In the 1940s Fry designed buildings for West African countries that were then part of the British Empire, including Ghana and Nigeria.
-In the 1950s he and his wife, the architect Jane Drew, worked for three years with Le Corbusier on an ambitious development to create the new capital city of Punjab at Chandigarh.
+In the 1940s, Fry designed buildings for West African countries that were then part of the British Empire, including Ghana and Nigeria.
+In the 1950s, he and his wife, the architect Jane Drew, worked for three years with Le Corbusier on an ambitious development to create the new capital city of Punjab at Chandigarh.